15th March 2018

 William Cottrell (London), Caitlin Dodds (Edinburgh), William Fairweather (Arbroath), Robert Holden (Rossendale), Mark Rhodes (Bradford), Andrew Stuart (Dunblane), Warren Clark (Southampton), Nicholas Silver (London)

-Shane Baxter (Norwich), Aaron Bonnar (St Helier), Emily Crilly (Coventry), Lauren Douce (Gainsborough), Alistair Kemley (Glasgow), Matthew Kirkland (Grouville, Jersey), Andrew Macintyre (Bridge of Weir), Cailiegh Quail (St Helier), Bella Van Velson (Glasgow), Jessica Vieira (St Saviour, Jersey)
+Shane Baxter (Norwich), Aaron Bonnar (St Helier), Emily Crilly (Coventry), Lauren Douce (Gainsborough), Alistair Kemley (Glasgow), Sean Jewitt (Stockton-on-Tees, Cleveland), Matthew Kirkland (Grouville, Jersey), Andrew Macintyre (Bridge of Weir), Bethany Paull (Gwent, Wales), Cailiegh Quail (St Helier), Bella Van Velsen (Glasgow), Jessica Vieira (St Saviour, Jersey)

-Amy Clark (Glasgow), Caroline Jennison (Middlesbrough), Alison Mackenzie (Renfrewshire), Jannette Sharpe (Milton Keynes), Elizabeth Williams (Horndean, Hampshire)
+Amy Clark (Glasgow), Mica Hoare (Middlesbrough, Cleveland), Caroline Jennison (Middlesbrough), Alison Mackenzie (Renfrewshire), Jannette Sharpe (Milton Keynes), Elizabeth Williams (Horndean, Hampshire)

-Philip Brodie (Livingston), Daniel Henaghan (Whitley Bay), Denise Henaghan (Whitley Bay), Harrison Lovett (Johnstone, Glasgow), Christopher Murphy (Glasgow), Skye Westwood (Aylesbury)
+Philip Brodie (Livingston), Daniel Henaghan (Whitley Bay), Denise Henaghan (Whitley Bay), Liam Duhig (Hersham, Surrey), Harrison Lovett (Johnstone, Glasgow), Christopher Murphy (Glasgow), Skye Westwood (Aylesbury)

-Steven Dodd (Plymouth), David Martin (Gateshead), Daniel McGauley (Colchester), Mark Proctor (Newcastle upon Tyne)
+Steven Dodd (Plymouth), David Martin (Gateshead), Mark Proctor (Newcastle upon Tyne)

 Jamie Kearns (Clydebank), Shannon McGhee (Clydebank), Laura Carrick (Helensburgh, Lothian) – Unified Partner, Darren Macgregor (Glasgow) – Unified Partner, Lewis Nicholson (Paisley), Michael Kelly (Paisley) – Unified Partner